 - Let cool completely before cutting.

 These bars are best when refrigerated and eaten a day or so after baking.

-Have you ever made a Ginger Pumpkin Bars recipe?
+Have you ever made pumpkin bars with a gingersnap crust?

 What’s your favorite pumpkin flavored treat?